-During the decentralised procedure, the Objecting Member State (OMS) was of the view that the contraceptive efficacy of Seasonique had not been sufficiently demonstrated.
+During the decentralised procedure, the OMS was of the view that the contraceptive efficacy of Seasonique had not been sufficiently demonstrated.
 Indeed, as in the pivotal study PSE-301 the classic Poisson method failed to reach adequate precision for the 95% CI of the overall Pearl Index (PI) point estimate for Seasonique in women aged 18-35 years (point estimate 0.76, 95% CI of 0.16 - 2.22), the Applicant presented additional analyses using a bootstrap method for calculation of the 95% CI.
 With this method, chosen post-hoc, adequate precision with regard to requirements for hormonal contraceptive methods in the CHMP Guideline on Clinical Investigation of steroid contraceptives in women (EMEA/CPMP/EWP/519/98 Rev. 1) would just be reached (depending on the specific bootstrap simulation) with a point estimate of 0.76 and a 95 % CI of (0.0 - 1.76).
 In addition, the OMS considered that the bleeding pattern is not favourable and could not rule out a potential impact on treatment compliance and contraceptive efficacy.

-The decentralised procedure was closed on day 210, with most of the Concerned Member States (CMS) agreeing with the conclusions of the RMS except Germany which raised a potential serious risk to public health.
+The decentralised procedure was closed on day 210, with most of the CMS agreeing with the conclusions of the RMS except Germany which raised a potential serious risk to public health.
 A referral was thus triggered at the CMDh.
 Further analyses including both arms (DP3-84/30 (higher dose of EE than Seasonique in the last 7 days of the cycle) and DP3-84/10 (Seasonique)) of the pivotal study PSE-301 and the supportive study PSE-302 did not provide a more reliable estimation of contraceptive efficacy of Seasonique despite the increase in sample size and resulted in a higher PI of 1.67 (95% CI 0.91 - 2.80).
 Thus, the major concern raised by Germany could not be solved during the CMDh referral and the issue was therefore referred to the CHMP.

+2.2.
 Critical evaluation

-The clinical development program for Seasonique included two phase III randomised clinical trials, the pivotal study PSE-301 and a supportive study, PSE-302, specifically designed to assess endometrial biopsy results, which were performed in the United States.
+The clinical development program for Seasonique included two phase III randomised clinical trials conducted in the United States, the pivotal study PSE-301 and a supportive study, PSE-302, specifically designed to assess endometrial biopsy results and included a limited number of cycles of exposure available for the PI evaluation.